patos-ufscar/Hackathon-eBPF-2025/README.md

 ## 🎞️ Setup and Running

 For complete instructions, check [our writeup](https://github.com/patos-ufscar/Hackathon-eBPF-2025/blob/main/writeups/setup_environment.md)

-Then to run the benchmarks, check [the guide](https://github.com/patos-ufscar/Hackathon-eBPF-2025/blob/main/writeups/benchmark_guide.md)
+To run the benchmarks, check [the guide](https://github.com/patos-ufscar/Hackathon-eBPF-2025/blob/main/writeups/benchmark_guide.md)

-## Analysis and Performance of SCX_MUS
+## 📊 Analysis and Performance of SCX_MUS

 If you wish to know the overall performance go to [evaluation/scheduler_analysis.ipynb](./evaluation/scheduler_analysis.ipynb).

-## Challenges we ran into
+## Challenges we Ran Into

 One of the hardest parts was figuring out how to implement and run a scheduler using sched_ext_ops.
 There is very little documentation or guides online on how to load and execute your own custom scheduler, only examples of people running pre-made schedulers included with SCX.